 French prosecutor urges extradition of Kazakh tycoon

-AIX-EN-PROVENCE, France (Reuters) - A French public prosecutor recommended on Thursday that Kazakh oligarch Mukhtar Ablyazov, accused of embezzling up to $6 billion from his former bank, be extradited to Ukraine or to Russia, which wants to put him on trial.
+AIX-EN-PROVENCE, France (Reuters) - A French public prosecutor recommended on Thursday that Kazakh oligarch Mukhtar Ablyazov, accused of embezzling up to $6 billion from his former bank, be extradited to Ukraine, which along with Russia is seeking to put him on trial.

-The 50-year-old, who denies fraud charges, has been in custody at the Aix-Luynes jail in southern France since he was arrested near the Riviera resort of Cannes in July after 18 months as a fugitive.
+The 50-year-old has been in custody at the Aix-Luynes jail in southern France since he was arrested near the Riviera resort of Cannes in July after 18 months as a fugitive.

 Advocate-General Solange Legras, speaking on behalf of the French state, said Ablyazov, a former minister, should be seen as a "criminal on a grand scale" rather than as a dissident opposed to Kazakhstan's veteran strongman, President Nursultan Nazarbayev.

 "When you have so much money, you can buy everything," she told the court.
 "But you cannot buy the French justice system.
 You will have to submit to its rules."

 Defense lawyers said Ukraine and Russia were acting as the "long arm" of Kazakhstan, which does not have an extradition treaty with France but wants him sent home indirectly.

 Ablyazov, who denies fraud charges, is accused of having embezzled the money from BTA, the Kazakh bank he once controlled but which was seized by Kazakh authorities and declared insolvent in 2009.
 Prosecutors said he made loans to front companies which he controlled and which were never paid back.

 "Everything is untrue.
 Everything has been fabricated in Kazakhstan," the former oligarch told the court.
 "There is no proof of this diversion.
 This money is still in the bank's accounts.
 It was never stolen.